 Board of Directors

 Executive Director Deborah Reidy Kelch is the Executive Director of the Insure the Uninsured Project (ITUP).
-ITUP is a nonpartisan, nonprofit health policy institute that advances creative and workable policy solutions to expand health care access and improve the health of Californians.
-Prior to coming to ITUP, Deborah had 30+ years of experience analyzing and working to improve health care in California, including 15 years as policy and fiscal staff to the California Legislature and more than 15 years as owner of Kelch Associates, an independent health policy consulting firm.
+Prior to joining ITUP, Deborah had 30+ years of experience analyzing and working to improve health care in California, including 15 years as policy and fiscal staff to the California Legislature and more than 15 years as owner of Kelch Associates, an independent health policy consulting firm.
 Deborah received her master’s degree in public policy and administration from CSU Sacramento and her bachelor’s degree in political science from UCLA.

 Patsie handles appointments and travel arrangements for the Executive Director and maintains the Sacramento office.
 She works with ITUP staff to provide logistical and administrative support for ITUP regional and issue workgroups and the annual conference in Sacramento.
 Before joining ITUP, Patsie managed the dean’s office at Stanford Law School for over ten years where she worked closely with faculty, staff and students as part of her ongoing responsibilities oversee the dean’s schedule and all office-sponsored events.
 She received her Bachelor of Arts degree from CSU Stanislaus with a major in Communications.